phmatray/Ducky/README.md

 ### Example:

-Here is a simple example of how R3dux might be used in a Blazor application to manage a counter's state:
+Here is a simple example of how Ducky might be used in a Blazor application to manage a counter's state:

 ```csharp
 namespace Demo.AppStore